quickfeed/quickfeed/doc/testing.md

 gRPC client must be started with your endpoint URL (use `make remote` Makefile task to ensure recompiling with the right configuration).

 Example command to start the test server on test.itest.run:
-`aguis -service.url test.itest.run -database.file ./test.db -http.addr :3006 -http.public ./public &`
+`quickfeed -service.url test.itest.run -database.file ./test.db -http.addr :3006 -http.public ./public &`